Asthma and How To Control It

 About the Author:

-Kathy Rebeiro is a nurse practitioner in women’s primary care and the pulmonary clinic at the Women’s Medicine Collaborative.
-Her specialty areas include women’s health issues, asthma education, and patient advocacy.
+Kathy Rebeiro, ANP-BC, AE-C, is a nurse practitioner in women’s primary care and the asthma clinic at the Women’s Medicine Collaborative.
+She has an extensive clinical background in primary care, managing a wide array of acute, chronic, and complex problems, as well as preventive and routine medical care.
+Her clinical and research interests include women’s health issues, asthma education and patient advocacy.

 Find a Doctor